Why do Insurers want to get involved in building work?

 Almost all property damage insurance policies on buildings give the Insurer the option to effect reinstatement.
 “We will pay the full cost of repair or reinstatement as new, or at our option we will arange for the works to be carried out” or some such wording.

 During the recession some Insurers decided they wanted to effect reinstatement in order to try and control costs and use the fact that there were surplus tradesmen and contractors looking for less work due to the recession.
 AXA send out tradesmen to claimants property with AXA logos on their jackets.
 They were able to drive down the scope of repairs and rates to effect savings.
 RSA also tried their hand at appointing their own network builders.
 However, Irish people being who they are, generally know a builder or are related to a builder, and do not trust Insurance companies and therefore do not trust the insurance company’s builder.
+Aviva have a direct repair offering by partnering with a company called Glenbeigh.
 Some Insurers and adjusters persisted with Managed Repair Networks and squeezed the rates they were paying them.
 However, cruicially they did not insist on the policyholder using their builder, but insisted on settlement offers being no more than their builder was prepared to do the work for.
 Sometimes their bluff had to be called, particularly towards the end of the recession when building costs were increasing, but the insurers rates were not.

 Many of the network builders on the Insurers panels found Insurer and adjusters too tight-fisted and difficult to work for.
 Many found it was costing them money and they couldn’t make a profit on insurance work, so they opted out.